hwalton/quant-gp/README.md

 ## **Overview:**

-This project aims to optimise the proportion of Bitcoin (BTC) vs cash in a portfolio.
+This project aims to optimise the proportion of a volatile asset vs cash in a portfolio.
 It uses a probabilistic approach to not just maximise expected returns but also manage risk, as defined by the user's subjective preferences.

 The main ML packages used are:
 - `scikit-learn`: for the primary Gaussian Process Regression model.